adam4321/CS-161_Programming_1/README.md

-# CS-161_Programming_1
+# Oregon State University CS-161 Programming 1

-Introduction to programming at Oregon State University.
+Introduction to programming winter term 2019 at OSU.
 The class uses c++ as it's programming language.